dport96/ITM352/morea/130.Assignment1/experience-Assignment1.md

 **_ONE LAST TIME:_** You _must_ comment all of your code (you may even want to create a comment on what you are trying to do before you code).
 The comments are for explaining what your code is used for in the program.
 That way when we help you, we will know what is going on.
 Not only because this is required, this will also help you later on when working in group projects because it may be hard for others to understand your code. _Also remember to put your name (as the author of the code) and program description in the first part of your comments._

 **Submission:**
-See the Assignment 1 instructions on Laulima.
-Note that you will need to make your code available and deploy it on ITM-VM for the grader.
+See the [Deploying Assignment 1 Experience](experience-Deploying-Assignment1.html).
+Note that you will need to make your private repo available grader and deploy your application in order to submit your assignment.